A child’s first spark is not their own — it is the one they see in us.

 To protect a spark is to honor its native fire:

-- Not to extinguish it with your fear.
+- Not extinguishing it with your fear.

 Instead, protecting the spark means: